 Usually when someone is accused of bragging, it is because the listen feels uncomfortable.
 If hearing a positive experience of someone else leaves you feeling pressure, guilt, attacked or belittled…this means you need to reflect on yourself.
 It does not mean that person is bragging.

 Why does the positive, rejoicement, celebrating ways of another offend you so much?

 Why is it ‘bragging’? and who are ‘you’ to decide what someone can and can’t celebrate?

 If you find yourself feeling down when you hear other’s celebrating their positive experience, you can seek a ‘debrief’ of your feelings with a doula.
-There are many doulas that offer this service to women when they are considering a subsequent pregnancy or are newly pregnant.
+There are many doulas that offer this service to women when they are considering a subsequent pregnancy or are newly pregnant, or even just seeking to understand the experience.
 The joy of another should not leave you feeling bereaved, annoyed or angry.
-If you have feelings like this, direct your energy not at the joy, but at the source of your feelings.
+If you have feelings like this, direct your energy not at the source of your feelings.
 This may be unresolved feelings of a previous birth, or it may be fears or concerns you have about birth.

 It is not a competitive sport.
 It is an incredibly important life event.
 You deserve to be heard and supported.

 There is no one way, what matters is that you are informed and in a position to make informed decisions about what is right for you and your circumstances.